The ultimate goal is to develop better approaches to diagnose, treat, and eventually cure many congenital or acquired disorders of the bone marrow.

 Dr. Griffin Rodgers was named Director of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) on April 1, 2007.
-His research interests include:
+His research interests include

-- Genetic diseases: sickle cell anemia, thalassemia, red cell enzymopathies; clinical evaluation of disease severity; treatment, including pharmacological alteration of gene expression and stem cell transplantation
+- genetic diseases: sickle cell anemia, thalassemia, red cell enzymopathies; clinical evaluation of disease severity; treatment, including pharmacological alteration of gene expression and stem cell transplantation.

-- Molecular genetics of human hemoglobins; gene expression and differentiation in erythroid cells in normal and perturbed hematopoietic states; pharmacological alteration of gene expression; molecular genetics of myleodysplastic and myleoproliferative syndromes
+- molecular genetics of human hemoglobins; gene expression and differentiation in erythroid cells in normal and perturbed hematopoietic states; pharmacological alteration of gene expression; molecular genetics of myleodysplastic and myleoproliferative syndromes.

-- Hematopoiesis; role of inducible and stochastic factors; hematopoietic stem cell plasticity; identification of early markers of lineage-specific differentiation
+- hematopoiesis; role of inducible and stochastic factors; hematopoietic stem cell plasticity; identification of early markers of lineage-specific differentiation.

-- The development of novel gene therapy strategies and their targeted application in cord blood hematopoietic stem cells
+- the development of novel gene therapy strategies and their targeted application in cord blood hematopoietic stem cells.

-As Chief of the Molecular and Hematology Branch, Dr. Rodgers is responsible for planning and conducting research on the molecular and cellular bases of selected congenital and acquired hematological disorders; developing quantitative methods to express disease severity or activity, amenable to sequential applications; studying gene expression and differentiation in erythroid cells in normal and pathological hematopoietic states; studying the molecular basis of lineage-specific differentiation of hematopoietic stem cells; and developing therapies for hemoglobinopathies and other genetic blood disorders based on the modification of target gene expression.
+As Chief of the Molecular Hematology Section, Dr. Rodgers plans and conducts research on the molecular and cellular bases of selected congenital and acquired hematological disorders.
+He develops quantitative methods that are amenable to sequential applications to express disease severity or activity; examines gene expression and the differentiation of erythroid cells in normal and pathological hematopoietic states; studies the molecular basis of lineage-specific differentiation in hematopoietic stem cells; and develops therapies for hemoglobinopathies and other genetic blood disorders based on the modification of target gene expression.